wmltogether/Simple-Sprite-Tile-2D/README.md

 5) Create Prefab, Add Tile Panel, set the tile-layer name and drag tiles to your game scene.

-## Advance Usage
+## Using JSON??
-This extension supports tiles auto-generation with json.
+Sure, This extension supports tiles auto-generation with json.
 You could write your own json files (see sample.json) and load it with your texture.

 I wrote a sample code to show how to make a json (see : /Scprits/JsonBuilder/TestGenJSON.cs).
 It‘s a simple class.